uidaholib/documents-digital-collections-template/pages/about.md

 {% include feature/jumbotron.html objectid="https://objects.lib.uidaho.edu/latahlegacy/latahlegacy_banner_about.png" position="top" %}

 ## Collection Overview
-This collection contains over 100 digitized issues of the Latah County Historical Society's print publication, the Latah Legacy.
+This collection contains digitized issues of the Latah County Historical Society's print publication, the Latah Legacy.

+## About the Latah Legacy

+{% include feature/blockquote.html quote="The Latah Legacy explores past and contemporary events, people, or topics with a connection to Latah County.
+Additionally, the journal serves as a way for amateur and professional scholars to submit research that may not have previously been told.
+The publication documents these stories for current and future generations to learn about the local community.

+The Latah Legacy began publication in 1972 by the Latah County Historical Society.
+Originally published quarterly, the Latah Legacy is now published once a year.
+The publication serves as the local historical journal for Latah County and is authored by various community members." speaker="Kaitlynn Anderson, Museum Curator"%}

 ## About Latah County Historical Society